jeelabs/esp-link/README.md

 - `blank.bin` to 0x7e000
 - `user1.bin` to 0x01000

-Note that the firmware assumes a 512KB flash chip, which most of the esp-01 thru esp-11 modules appear to have.
+Note that the firmware assumes at least a 512KB flash chip, which most of the esp-01 thru esp-12 modules appear to have.

 Wifi configuration overview